1925 Montana earthquake: Earthquake

-The earthquake struck at evening in Montana local time with the epicenter being located right near Townsend.
+The earthquake struck at 6:21 in the evening local time (June 28 at 01:21 UTC) with the epicenter being located right near Townsend.
 The earthquake had an intensity of IX (Violent), and was felt in Oregon, Idaho, Wyoming, Washington in the United States and British Columbia, Saskatchewan, Alberta in Canada.
 Despite the intensity, there were no deaths since back then the area was sparsely populated and the property damage didn't exceed US$ 150,000.

 Impact

 A school in Manhattan was damaged beyond repair as well as other schools in Willow Creek, Bozeman and Radersburg being seriously damaged, along with many brick, stone and cement buildings including a church at Three Forks, Logan and a court house in White Sulphur Springs.
 Many buildings were damaged, pavements were cracked, windows were broken and chimneys toppled as a result of the earthquake.
 The shaking triggered landslides along the Missouri River which blocked railroad traffic for several weeks.